kenshqw/kenshqw/README.md

   Hello - My name is Kenshaw.

-  Biology student turned programming enthusiast!
+  I'm a Biology student and programming enthusiast!

   🌱 Interests: